Caja Madrid Obelisk: Description

 Caja Madrid decided to call this monument an obelisk despite it lacking the typical pyramid-like tip.
 In fact, its design is inspired by the Endless Column, a work of 29.33 meters in height by Romanian sculptor Constantin Brâncuși, built in 1938 in Târgu Jiu, Romania.

 Calatrava described his work as "a mobile obelisk participating in the masculinity of the vertical [direction] and the delicacy and femininity of movement."

 The inner core of the work, 92 meters high, is a cylindrical metal shaft of equal length and 2 meters in diameter, which rests on three metal legs.
 These, which weigh 50 tons each, are based in turn on three concrete piles 80 inches in diameter and 26 meters long.
-Instead of supporting the mast directly above its long axis, it was decided to do it this way to not make extreme demands on pre-existing tunnel at the site.
+Instead of supporting the mast directly above its long axis, it was decided to do it this way to not make extreme demands on pre-existing tunnels at the site.

-By fixing shaft through joints, 462 ribs and 462 bronze strips 7.70 meters in length, lining the entire obelisk.
+By fixing the shaft through joints, 462 ribs and 462 bronze strips 7.70 meters in length, line the entire obelisk.
 These strips have a tilting movement transmitted through the ribs, giving the appearance of an outwardly moving wave of ascension along the spine.